dylanljones/pyrekordbox/README.md

 #### Windows

-SQLCipher can be used by building the libary against an amalgamation with [pysqlcipher3] or by using pre-built DLL's (not recommended).
+SQLCipher can be used by building the libary against an amalgamation with [pysqlcipher3].
 For a detailed instruction, see [INSTALLATION].

 #### MacOS